-The AFSA scholarship program is open to the children of Foreign Service employees who must also be members of the American Foreign Service Association.
-The employee may be retired, separated or deceased.
+The AFSA scholarship program is open to the children of Foreign Service employees whose parents must also be members of the American Foreign Service Association.
+The employee may be active-duty, retired, separated or deceased.
 Click here for additional eligibility criteria.
 AFSA offers aid to high school seniors who can compete for academic and art merit awards as well as a community service award; we also offer financial aid scholarships to tax-dependent undergraduates.
 For children of parents who are not in the Foreign Service, AFSA offers a high school essay contest - click here for further information on that program.

 The AFSA Scholarship Program

 Our Award Recipients

 We are very proud of our many student winners.
 Their achievements are as varied as they are, and we enjoy following their academic careers once we have had the opportunity to honor them.
 What kind of students receive AFSA awards and scholarships?
 Well, you can click here to learn more about our 2015 academic merit award winners, or click here to learn about the 2015 art merit, best essay, and community service award winners.
 On the financial aid side, here are our latest scholarship recipients.
 As you can see, they come from a large variety of backgrounds and experiences.
 We strongly encourage you to apply for our scholarships and awards.
 There is no typical winner.
 The Foreign Service life produces a wonderful variety of student experiences; we are proud to honor and recognize all of them.

 Support AFSA Scholarships